 Ransomware protection is central to protecting a company’s assets from the losses stated above.
 Adopting an enterprise ransomware prevention program strengthens your company’s endpoint security and prevents attackers from bypassing access controls.

 Below, we look at ways to prevent ransomware and create a bullet-proof IT landscape.

-Ransomware is a silent enemy for any organization.
+Ransomware is a silent enemy of any organization.
 Often, companies are caught unaware and start scrambling for last-minute solutions.
 Unfortunately, by the time you get to the root cause, you’ll have lost valuable data and spent resources to recover your systems.
-The net effect of a sudden attack is lost revenue, productivity, and the trust that your customers had in your business.
+The net effect of a sudden attack is lost revenue, productivity, and trust that your customers had in your business.

 Numerous high-profile ransomware attacks indicate the need for tamper-proof protection.
 A notable example was the Colonial Pipeline hack that stalled the company’s gas operation.
 Even though the government helped recover some lost revenue, the company had to pay $5 million in Bitcoin to recover their systems.